Rafaela Silva: Mixed martial arts career

 Being temporarily banned from judo, Silva opted to transition to mixed martial arts.
 She is currently training at PFL athlete Joilton Santos' gym Peregrino Fight Academy with UFC athlete Cláudio Silva and is expected to compete in the Flyweight division.

 Personal life

-In an interview to Globo Sports, Rafaela came out and identified as gay.
-She spoke about her relationship with student Thamara Cezar, whom she knew in Institute Reaction.
+In an interview with Globo Esporte, Rafaela came out as lesbian.
+She spoke about her girlfriend Thamara Cezar, whom she met via judo.